tedchoward/tidbits/_posts/2012-07-09-imagining-healthcare-for-all.md

 Jonathan Wilson-Hartgrove
 > This real alternative is not the result of a grand strategy to reform
 > our nation's broken health care system.
-Ite was the fruit of a
+It was the fruit of a
 > community trying to be faithful to Jesus.
 It started with a pastor
 > praying in his hospital bed and some regular church folks talking
 > about how they could share their money.